Compassionate. Fierce. Leader.

 Driven by a ceaseless desire for professional and creative growth, Miranda has been published by the AAJ Trial Magazine, ITLA Trial Journal, and various other publications.
 She regularly speaks throughout the country on behalf of AAJ and ITLA and is a faculty member of AAJ’s Trial Advocacy College – Deposition College.
 She is regularly asked to speak on the use of technology to enhance advocacy on behalf of clients, as well as Trial Advocacy.

 Miranda is a Magna Cum Laude graduate of the University of Illinois College of Law.
+During law school, Miranda received accolades for her performance in the area of Advanced Legal Research, receiving the highest grade in her class for her legal research project.
+She was one of ten members chosen to the Law School’s traveling Trial Advocacy Team.
+She was a recipient of the Pro Bono Notation for volunteering numerous hours of legal services to those in need, including service to Champaign County Court Appointed Special Advocates and Louisiana’s Resurrection After Exoneration.
 She earned her B.A. with High Honors from the University of Wisconsin – Milwaukee.
-During law school, Miranda received accolades for her performance in the area of Advanced Legal Research, receiving the highest grade in her class for her legal pathfinder.
-She was one of ten members chosen to the Law School’s traveling trial team.
-She was a recipient of the Pro Bono Notation for volunteering numerous hours of legal services to those in need, including service to Champaign County Court Appointed Special Advocates and Louisiana’s Resurrection After Exoneration.

 Miranda volunteers internationally with Meet Malawi, traveling to Malawi, Africa to volunteer her time helping local women engage their community and improve living conditions through water and educational programming.
 She volunteers with the Copper Creek Presbyterian Church on its human resources committee, and as a mentor for youth.
 She is also actively involved with the Eastern Illinois Food Bank where she helps with food repacks and is a leader in its fundraising effort including a capital campaign in 2021, and as the 2018 Prom Court Queen for raising over $11,500.00 to help combat food insecurities in Central Illinois.